 Because technically that is what they are; confusion arises in that they are given in advance of expenses instead of afterward.
 And they are for your away-from-home expenses, not expenses at your tax home.
-A normal reimbursement process would be:

-In the case of a per diem, the reimbursement amount is pre-determined per an act of congress, so there is no need to see a receipt.
+In the case of a per diem, the reimbursement amount is pre-determined per GSA rates, so there is no need to see a receipt.
 Therefore, it can be given ahead of time, but it is still considered a reimbursement.

 Because the IRS has up to 3 years to audit a return, usually they notify taxpayers about 2 years into that time period.
 Therefore, anything used to obtain the numbers put on the tax return needs to be kept 6 years and you can stretch it to 7 for a one year overlap.
 (If the IRS suspects major issues with unreported income, – and travelers do have a lot of income tied up in unreported reimbursements, – they can then open the audit up to 6 years.)

-The IRS term involved here is break in service, referring to the 12 month limit on temporary jobs and time spent away from one metropolitan area before returning.
-The IRS will generally consider a 3 week break as insignificant, a 7 month is significant, and 12 months as definitely significant.
+The IRS term involved here is “break in service”, referring to the 12 month limit on temporary jobs and time spent away from one metropolitan area before returning.
+The IRS will generally consider a 3 week break as “insignificant”, a 7 month is “significant”, and 12 months as “definitely significant”.

 Why all this confusion?
 Frequent and repetitive work engagements in the same area create a principal place of income.
 The duplicated expense method is an EXCEPTION to this rule for those that DO NOT have a principal place of income.
 Seasonal assignments are often treated as one’s principal place of income if there is no other location where more income is earned.

 Not if you take it with you.
-In multiple audit cases a residence is described as having a place to sleep, a kitchen, and bathroom facilities.
-If you take your RV on the road and leave nothing behind but a concrete pad, then there is no residence. - - You took the residence away with you.
-For duplication of expenses there needs to be two residences.
+In multiple audit cases, a residence is described as having a place to sleep, a kitchen, and bathroom facilities.
+If you take your RV on the road and leave nothing behind but a concrete pad, then there is no residence.
+You took the residence away with you.
+For duplication of expenses, there needs to be two residences.
 The one left behind at home, and the one you are needing at the job site.

 Here is the good news, your RV is a house.
 As long as it is your first or second home, you can deduct the interest on the loan as mortgage interest.
 (Yay!)

-Highest Income tax states: These are harder to evaluate, as what is taxed can flip-flop based on the different brackets and rates.
+Highest income tax states: These are harder to evaluate, as what is taxed can flip-flop based on the different brackets and rates.
 But according to our own experience with travelers the top ten usually are: Montana, Maryland, Maine, Minnesota, Utah, Oregon, Wisconsin, New York, North Carolina, and Hawaii.
 (No particular order) The biggest surprise to many is that CA is not on the list.
-In California, a travel nurse’s 50K income is still taxed at only 3%. - - almost poverty level for there!
-Ha ha.
+In California, a travel nurse’s 50K income is still taxed at only 3%. – almost poverty level for there!

 You as the taxpayer are responsible to pay taxes in the state you work, regardless of where your tax home, or permanent residence, may be (absent any reciprocity agreements).
-You don’t buy something at WalMart and pay the sales tax at Walgreens across the street!
+You don’t buy something at Wal-Mart and pay the sales tax at Walgreens across the street!
 Every state wants the money it feels it deserves.
 It has a budget and obligations to fulfill to its residents.
 Most states obtain this money by way of income taxes.
 The state where you earned your income decides how much you pay.

 This is why we exist as a company.
 The federal return is one thing, but the states?
 Our job is to sort through it all.

 Pennsylvania– The Keystone State does not accept Federal Per Diem Rates as an employee expense/deduction.
 This DOES NOT mean that the reimbursements you ALREADY received are taxable, but it does mean that any additional expenses cannot be deducted on the PA return unless receipts are kept.
-This is a distinct contrast as the normal practice is to deduct the balance of any underpaid per diems as an employee expense on federal and other state returns. --- For travelers with their permanent residence in PA, this deduction loss means that you will pay slightly more in taxes to PA and its municipalities.
-If you really, really want to fight this, you can begin keeping all food receipts all year round, and maybe you will gain some of that back. ---For the traveler that is just doing an assignment in PA, just sigh, and give in.
+This is a distinct contrast as the normal practice is to deduct the balance of any underpaid per diems as an employee expense on federal and other state returns. — For travelers with their permanent residence in PA, this deduction loss means that you will pay slightly more in taxes to PA and its municipalities.
+If you really, really want to fight this, you can begin keeping all food receipts all year round, and maybe you will gain some of that back. —For the traveler that is just doing an assignment in PA, just sigh, and give in.

 New York – New York requires all income earned all year with the same employer to be reported as NY source income on the W2 issued by that employer.
 Within the tax return, an apportionment form gets to the correct income earned with NY.
 What do you have to do about this?
 Nothing, that’s our job, but we do get some questions from travelers asking why their W2 lists all of their income for the year with the same agency as belonging to NY.
-No, payroll did not make a mistake. --- Also beware that New York has very strict tax residency laws.
+No, payroll did not make a mistake. — Also beware that New York has very strict tax residency laws.
 Travelers there even as little as 6 months have received letters from NY, asserting tax residency and they want their taxes!
 While in NY on assignment DO NOT get a NY driver’s license, register your car in NY, or open a local bank account.

-Tax Advantage is an old industry marketing slogan for a travel reimbursement policy that was used by many companies before the waves of audits that started in 2011.
+“Tax Advantage” is an old industry marketing slogan for a travel reimbursement policy that was used by many companies before the waves of audits that started in 2011.
+We prefer to not to use the term “Tax Advantage” for it is a reimbursement.
+Reimbursements are not taxed!
 Any employer having employees that travel in the course of their work, can reimburse for expenses incurred while the employee is away from home.
-The reimbursements given to the employee are tax free provided there is a tax home and duplication of expenses.
+The reimbursements given to the employee are tax-free provided there is a tax home and duplication of expenses.
 It is all perfectly legal otherwise would not have all these FAQs/Q&As discussing it.

 The “advantage” (hence “Tax Advantage”) is that this sum of money is a reimbursement rather than earned wages.
 Reimbursements are not assessed Social Security and Medicare taxes, saving both the employee and employer 7.5% of that sum.
 Additionally, it is not subject to unemployment, workers compensation and disability saving another 1-3% for the employer (and sometimes the employee).

 How can a traveler have their tax home in a place where they may not work?
-Because they constantly keep changing the location where they work, which then allows their tax home to default to where it was before they started circulating, provided they do not abandon it and continue to incur significant expenses to keep their main home.
+Because they constantly keep changing the location where they work, which then allows their tax home to default to where it was before they started circulating, provided they do not abandon the tax home and continue to incur significant expenses to keep their main home.
 As soon as they remain in one place for 12 months, or have repetitive income in one area, their tax home then shifts to that income producing area.